 To read the Google Search Quality Guidelines, download the PDF here.

 Tags are an essential part of on-page SEO.
 While some don’t carry as much weight as they once did, when utilized correctly they can have a positive impact on your rankings.
 Search engines understand your site by crawling the page with bots.
 The more information you give them, information that clearly defines and explains what your page is about, the better.
 Meta tags are a great way to help the search engines understand the purpose of your page.
 Tags also help the user.
-Both optimizing the “Title” and the “Description” of your page can improve the click-through-rate in the search results.
+Both optimizing the “Title Link” and the “Snippet” of your page can improve the click-through rate in the search results.
 You can use a SERP preview tool to help you achieve the best results.

-The page title is the first piece of information the search engines are looking at to determine what the page is actually about.
-Your page title should clearly tell what your page is about.
-Google and the other search engines will compare your title tag to the rest of content on that page to see if it matches.
-While most people now use a CMS like Wordpress to enter their content and meta information, below is an example of what a Title Tag looks like in HTML.
+The page title is the first piece of information the search engines look at to determine the context of the page content.
+Your page title should clearly explain what your page is about.
+Google and the other search engines will compare your title link to the rest of the content on that page to see if it matches.
+While most people now use a CMS like WordPress to enter their content and meta information, below is an example of what a Title Link looks like in HTML.

 <title> This is where you put your epic title </title>

-The meta description should be around 135 to 160 characters.
+The meta description should be no more than 155 characters.
 Here are some meta description best practices: